scaars10/scaars10.github.io/posts/scalable-learning.md

 # Exploring Scalable Deep Learning Training on Large Datasets

 We often obsess over transformer architectures and optimizer states, but if you can’t feed the GPU fast enough, those TFLOPS are wasted.
 I ran into this wall while training sequence models as both the number of data sources and the volume of my data kept growing.
-The dataset wasn’t “Google scale,” but it was large enough—multiple gigabytes of dense floating‑point data—to crash a standard development machine and choke a naive disk-based loader.
+The dataset wasn’t “Google scale,” but it was large enough (multiple gigabytes of dense floating‑point data) to crash a standard development machine and choke a naive disk-based loader.
 Fortunately I had enough RAM at the time to get around with simple workarounds but I knew I needed a more robust solution.

 This post documents the journey from a convenient but brittle approach to a robust, OS-native solution built around memory mapping.